Hank-Tang/Hank-Tang.github.io/README.md

 Hi!
 I am a third-year student majoring in Applied Artificial Intelligence at the University of Hong Kong (HKU).
+I will be at University of Illinois Urbana-Champaign during 2025 Spring.

 I am interested in AI for Healthcare.
 I am currently focused on building more interpretable EHR (Electronic Health Records) models with clinical domain knowledge enhancement.
 I don't think that purely applying tuned-LLMs would bring us close to solving the question.
 I am working on graph-based and multimodal approaches.